demitri/cornish/docs/examples_regions.rst

 The :class:`~cornish.ASTRegion` class is the superclass for all Cornish region objects.
 It contains a great deal of functionality.
 The API reference is a worth looking at to see what is available.
 A short listing:

-* :attr:`~ASTRegion.points`: Return a list of points thatdescribe the region.
-The shape is dependent on the typr of region.
+* :attr:`~ASTRegion.points`: Return a list of points that describe the region.
+The shape is dependent on the type of region.
 * :meth:`~ASTRegion.boundingCircle`: Returns a new :class:`~cornish.ASTCircle` object that bounds the given region.
 * :meth:`~ASTRegion.overlaps`: Check whether two regions overlap.
 * :meth:`~ASTRegion.isIdenticalTo`: Check whether two regions are identical.
 * :meth:`~ASTRegion.isFullyWithin`: Check whether one region is fully within another.
 * :meth:`~ASTRegion.fullyEncloses`: Check whether one region is fully encloses another.